neilalec/mini-crm/README.md

 ## Notes

-- This is a learning and portfolio project, not a production CRM.
+- Actively being developed, not a production CRM.
 - Mail and broadcasting use Laravel's normal configuration, so local behaviour depends on your `.env` settings.
 - The customer chat link is token-based for simplicity; a production application would need a fuller security review around access, expiry and audit requirements.